thehereward/snapcup/docs/Firebase.md

 ### JDK

-The command will fail if you do not have the Java JDK installed, however the command will give you a link to openjdk, from where you can download it.
+The command will fail if you do not have the Java JDK installed, however the command will give you [this link](https://openjdk.java.net/install/) to install openjdk.
+You can install for example [jdk 17](https://jdk.java.net/17/).

-On windows you can install a zip file with the JDK, unzip it to C:/jdk-16, and then add C:/jdk-16/bin to the global path variable.
+On windows you can download a zip file with the JDK, unzip it to `C:/jdk-17`, and then add `C:/jdk-17/bin` to the global path variable.

 In wsl/ubuntu, you can just run `sudo apt update` and then `sudo apt install default-jdk` and this will install the jdk for you.

+The command `java -version` should verify that the installation was successful.